lionheart/Pushpin/README.md

 Pushpin is licensed under the [GNU GPL version 3 or any later version](https://www.gnu.org/licenses/gpl-3.0.html), which is considered a strict open-source license.

-In short: you can modify and distribute the source code to others (and even sell it!) as long as you make the source code modifications freely available.

 If you would like to use a modified version of the software (or any component thereof) and do _not_ want to release the source code, you may [contact me](mailto:dan@lionheartsw.com) and you can purchase a [selling exception](https://www.gnu.org/philosophy/selling-exceptions).

 ### Trademark Notice